cxwell3/Top-That-Local/README.md

 Error messages that persist until acknowledged

-Rule popover or pinned panel in-game

 Game lobby and game over screen

     Option to rematch without full reload

 Polish & Deployment

-Game title and tagline visually styled (“Top That” with “One pile.
-One winner.
-No mercy.”)

 Host via Replit or deploy to Vercel/Render for persistent access